How-to guide

 Background removal

-Clean the background first
+Remove the background first

 Need a clean background first?

-Use a separate background-removal tool first, then come back here to match the crop, size, and final export.
+Remove the background in a separate tool, then return here to finish the crop, size, and export.

-Background cleanup opens on a third-party site.
-Clean the background there first, then come back here to crop and export.
+Background cleanup opens in a separate tool.
+Remove it there, then return here to crop and export.

 Remove background

-Open a visa preset in the browser tool
+Open a visa preset in the editor

 Open editor